Most interesting landmarks of Monaco

 - Monaco Cathedral (Saint Nicholas Cathedral) – large cathedral in the old city, consecrated in 1875 and built in Neo-Romanesque style.
 Located in the site where the first church in Monaco was built in 1252.

-Described wonders of Monaco
+Described landmarks of Monaco

 World’s second smallest state is also world’s richest – and it shows!
 Most amazing landmarks in Monaco are its opulent buildings – its famous casino and opera, hotels and city palaces.